 Only plastic jugs not over 1 gallon in size or plastic floats are allowed.

-Only jugs may be used that have not contained or do contain oil or other petroleum products or hazardous chemicals.
+Only jugs may be used that have do not contain oil or other petroleum products or hazardous chemicals.

 Floating rope or wire lines are prohibited.
 Only nylon, cotton, or other non-floating lines are allowed.